innolitics/rdm/README.md

 ## Introduction

-RDM is an open-source documentation as code software tool that provides a Markdown templates and Python scripts to manage medical device software documentation.
+RDM is an open-source documentation as code software tool that provides Markdown templates and Python scripts to manage medical device software documentation.

 RDM is especially well-suited for early-stage software-only medical devices that are being developed following IEC 62304.